 Click HERE to view Canada’s initial report to the CRPD Committee

-As part of Canada’s initial review, Civil Society organizations have the opportunity to review Canada’s reports and provide information, feedback and potential questions for the Committee, i.e. a List of Issues (LOI) for the Committee’s consideration in its questions to Canada.
+As part of Canada’s initial review, Civil Society organizations had the opportunity to examine Canada’s reports and provide information, feedback and potential questions through the development of a List of Issues (LOI) document for the Committee’s consideration in its questions to Canada.
 In a newly implemented format, Civil Society now provides information, feedback and potential questions for the Committee through the List of Issues Prior to Reporting (LOIPR) document.

-Click HERE to view the UN CRPD’s List of Issues in relation to the initial report of Canada
+Click HERE to view the 2016 UN CRPD Committee’s List of Issues in relation to the initial report of Canada

-From May to July 2019, Civil Society organizations, in preparation for Canada’s second CRPD review, worked on a List of Issues Prior to Reporting document or LIOPR.
-Information, both positive and the identification of areas for improvement are being requesting in relation to each CRPD Article, as well as input on Canada’s progress in relation to the CRPD Committee’s Concluding Observations document submitted to Canada, noted later on this page.
+From May to July 2019, Civil Society organizations, in preparation for Canada’s second CRPD review, worked on a List of Issues Prior to Reporting document or LOIPR.
+Information, both positive and the identification of areas for improvement were requested in relation to each CRPD Article, as well as input on Canada’s progress in relation to the CRPD Committee’s Concluding Observations document submitted to Canada, noted later on this page.

 Prior to Canada’s initial CRPD review by the Committee in 2017, Civil Society organizations across Canada both individually and collectively shared their insight and expertise and developed a variety of parallel Shadow Reports for the Committee.
 A Shadow Report is a formal review of Canada’s report to the CRPD Committee and prepared by an organization or coalition, and uses information obtained through the LOI and LOIPR processes.
 Shadow Reports are utilized by the CRPD Committee in the development of its questions and recommendations to Canada and are as much a part of the official record as the report summited by Canada.
 Click HERE to view an example of a Canadian CRPD shadow report submitted during Canada’s initial CRPD review.